ujjwalnp/Unnamed/README.md

 - As an admin user, you can perform CRUD operations on products.

 ## Contributing
 Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:
+If you'd like to contribute to this project, read the [Contributing Guidelines](CONTRIBUTING.md)
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature-name`).
-5. Submit a pull request.

 ## License
 This project is licensed under the [MIT License](LICENSE).